LAST UPDATED: April 9, 2021

 Primers form a base, which is a treated surface you can paint over.
 They are usually combined with removers to create powerful rust prevention sprays.
 Primers are bonding agents that create a bond between the surface beneath them and the paint applied on top.
 Their main job is to make the paint stick well to the surfaces.

 3M was founded in 1902 as Minnesota Mining and Manufacturing Company.
 The discovery of a low-grade mineral transformed the company into a global innovator with brands and products in more than 10 key industries.
-Today, it is a hugely successful company known for products such as 3M Professional-Grade Rubberized Undercoating.
+Today, it is a hugely successful company known for products such as Professional-Grade Rubberized Undercoating

 Since 1909, Permatex has been at the forefront of the automotive industry.
 It produces car products for both residential and commercial use.
 It’s a trusted brand with a presence in over 80 countries.
-One of its best-selling products is, without a doubt, the Permatex Rust Dissolver Gel.
+One of its best-selling products is the Rust Dissolver Gel.

 Rust Prevention Spray Pricing